 Begur and in particular Aiguablava is one of the best places you can choose to stay the night in Costa Brava.

 I’ll close with the closest destination to Barcelona.
-Some might not even consider this a day trip, but I think there’s enough to see and do to make you entertained for a full day.
+Some may not even consider this a day trip, but I think there’s enough to see and do to make you entertained for a full day.

-Don’t get me wrong, Barcelona has it all.
+Barcelona has it all.
 Add a buzzing city center with lots to do to a huge coastline full of beaches and you have the perfect urban setting.

 The Best Beaches North of Barcelona